USS SPRUANCE DDG 111

 December 2, Cmdr.
 Joshua M. Menzel relieved Cmdr.
 Manuel Hernandez as the 5th CO of Spruance during a change-of-command ceremony at Pier 10.

-December 16, The Spruance returned to homeport after a four-day underway for ammo offload at the NWS Seal Beach.
+December 16, The Spruance returned to homeport after a four-day underway off the coast of southern California; Underway again on Jan.
+27, 2017.